XxAlonexX/Btech/Notes/D1 Notes.md

 - Public : It's a park which can be accessed by anyone in game (Class);
 - Private : It's like a hideout which can be accessed only by same team members (same class members);
 - Protected : It's like a GTA online Closed friends server;
-- Default : Everyone in the packadge can easily access this.
+- Default : Everyone in the package can easily access this.

 ### Packages
 Packages are like folders which contains a specific assigned part of your code.
-- Helps you code readablity
+- Helps you code readability
-- Increase maintainabilty l
+- Increase maintainability l
-- Avoide name conflicts
+- Avoided name conflicts

 ### Method to run Java Files on Command line
 ```